shayanshater/xml_challenge/README.md

 ## Using the main Script

 The main script is located in <code>src/main.py</code>.
 The main useable component is a function called validate_fsa029.
-This function inputs a schema folder and sample data, and outputs either a success or error message.
+This function inputs a schema folder and sample data, and outputs either a success or error message if the data is valid or not.

 To use this script/function, run the following: